 Semiunbounded fan-in circuits play an important role in computational complexity theory.
-Over the Boolean semiring, logarithmic depth polynomial-size semiunbounded fanin circuits (with bounded fan-in AND gates and unbounded fan-in OR gates, with NOT gates only at the input level) characterize the complexity class LogCFL, also known as SAC1, which has been the subject of numerous investigations [Ven91, GLS01, LMSV01, AL13, Pet02, RA00].
-Over \mathbb{F}p , logarithmic depth polynomial-size semiunbounded fan-in circuits (with bounded fan-in multiplication gates and unbounded fan-in addition gates) characterize the complexity class VP(\mathbb{F}p), the study of which was initiated by Valiant [Val79]; these classes have received quite a bit of study since then (e.g., [Bür99, Bür00, GW96, KP11]).
+Over the Boolean semiring, logarithmic depth polynomial-size semiunbounded fanin circuits (with bounded fan-in AND gates and unbounded fan-in OR gates, with NOT gates only at the input level) characterize the complexity class LogCFL, also known as SAC1, which has been the subject of numerous investigations [Ven91, Gál95, GW96, RA00].
+Over \mathbb{F}p , logarithmic depth polynomial-size semiunbounded fan-in circuits (with bounded fan-in multiplication gates and unbounded fan-in addition gates) characterize the complexity class VP(\mathbb{F}p), the study of which was initiated by Valiant [Val79].
+VP(\mathbb{F}p) is usually defined as poly-size arithmetic circuits with degree $n^{O(1)}$; its characterization by logarithmic depth semiunbounded fan-in arithmetic circuits was shown in [VSBR83, AJMV98].
+These classes have received a lot of attention since then (e.g., [Bür99, Bür00, GW96, KP11]).

 Because LogCFL is closed under complement [BCD+89], it can be characterized in terms of semiunbounded fan-in circuits by restricting either the AND gates or the OR gates to have bounded fan-in.
 It is unknown if there is any other algebraic structure for which a similar phenomenon occurs.
-In particular, it is not known how the complexity of functions in $VP(\mathbb{F}p)$ compares to that of the functions in the classes defined by logarithmic depth polynomial-size semiunbounded fan-in circuits with bounded fan-in addition gates and unbounded fan-in multiplication gates.
+In particular, it is not known how the complexity of functions in $VP(\mathbb{F}p)$ compares to that of the functions in the classes defined by logarithmic depth polynomial-size semiunbounded fan-in circuits with bounded fan-in + gates and unbounded fan-in × gates.

-Part of our motivation in this study, is to understand the computational power of these semiunbounded fan-in circuit classes, which are in some sense dual to Valiant's classes $\mathsf{VP}(\mathbb{F}p)$.
-We use the notation $\Lambda\mathsf{P}(\mathbb{F}p)$ to refer to the class of problems characterized by logarithmic depth polynomial-size semiunbounded fan-in circuits with bounded fan-in addition gates and unbounded fan-in multiplication gates.
+A large part of the motivation for this paper is to understand the computational power of these semiunbounded fan-in circuit classes, which are in some sense dual to Valiant's classes $VP(\mathbb{F}p)$.
+We use the notation $\Lambda P(\mathbb{F}p)$ to refer to the class of problems characterized by logarithmic depth polynomial-size semiunbounded fan-in circuits with bounded fan-in addition gates and unbounded fan-in multiplication gates.
 Formal definitions appear in Section 2.
-We show that each class $\Lambda\mathsf{P}(\mathbb{F}p)$ corresponds exactly to a particular subclass of ACC^1 , and that the union over all p of $\Lambda\mathsf{P}(\mathbb{F}p)$ is exactly equal to ACC^1 .
+We show that each class $\Lambda P(\mathbb{F}p)$ corresponds exactly to a particular subclass of ACC1, and that the union over all p of $\Lambda P(\mathbb{F}p)$ is exactly equal to ACC1 (Corollary 1).
+Our results extend to larger depths as well, yielding characterizations of ACCi for every i in terms of semiunbounded fan-in arithmetic circuits (Corollary 7).